Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 ROTARY SOLID GOLD WATCH and BRACELET

-This stunning 9 carat vintage watch with an integral solid gold bracelet has been sold from our ebay business listing.
-It is in very good condition and was correctly hallmarked on the case and bracelet for 9 carat gold.
-It came with its original box and a fresh battery was installed.
+This stunning 9 carat vintage watch with an integral solid gold bracelet strap has been sold from our eBay Business Listing.
+It was in very good vintage condition and was hallmarked on the case and bracelet for 9 carat gold.
+It came with its original box and the watch had a fresh battery installed.

 VERTEX 9 Carat Gold Cocktail Watch